National University (Philippines): University emblem

 The logo for the National University (NU) of the Philippines features a shield with the school's colors, gold and blue.
 The university officially unveiled the current version of the logo on October 17, 2017.
 The National University (NU) logo was designed by José Joya, a National Artist for Visual Arts in the Philippines.

+The University Flag

+This flag design is a horizontal triband (specifically a fess) with a central charge.
+At the center is the logo or seal of National University unveiled on October 17, 2017.
+This flag was also used beside it.